 Interested in becoming a PAIMI Advisory Council member?

-PAIMI Advisory council is dedicated to ensuring our board is diverse and representative of the state of Ohio.
+PAIMI Advisory Council is dedicated to ensuring our membership is diverse and representative of the state of Ohio.
 As part of that goal, we seek to include members from all regions of the state.
-We currently have representation from the following counties: Cuyahoga, Fairfield, Franklin, Greene, Licking, Lucas, Seneca, Stark, and Wood.
+We currently have representation from the following counties: Ashland, Cuyahoga, Franklin, Licking, Meigs, Seneca, Stark, and Wood.
 We are hoping to expand our reach and encourage people from additional counties to apply.
+PAIMI Advisory Council is also committed to expending the cultural diversity of our membership including gender, race, ethnicity, age, class, sexual orientation, gender identity, disability status, veteran status, religion, and national origin.

 All applications will be held until December 31 of the year in which they were submitted.